PhD in Systematic Theology

 This does not mean, however, that the accepted PhD student must relocate to Grand Rapids for these six (6) classes; rather, the majority of the PhD courses will be offered in modular or intensive (i.e., week-long) format, thus allowing the accepted student to travel back and forth to Grand Rapids, and still fulfill the residency requirement.

 Because PRTS endeavors to create a community of learners within the doctoral program, each doctoral student is required to be on campus during the month of August at least once per year for the first three years of the student’s program, or until the student has completed the comprehensive examination.
 Apart from the modular courses that will occur during the month of August, special PhD seminars and dinners may be arranged.
 Furthermore, the PhD student is encouraged to attend the annual PRTS conference; this conference is always held near the end of August.

 Required Coursework and Credits

-The systematic theology curriculum will center upon core courses that address each of the seven systematic loci at an advanced level.
+Apart from the two required external courses, six additional courses are required.
+These six can be selected from the systematic theology curriculum which will center upon core courses that address each of the seven systematic loci at an advanced level.
 These core courses will be offered on a regular three-year cycle, making it possible for each student to take each loci during the three years of course work.
-This emphasis on core, loci-focused courses is different than other doctoral programs in systematics, where coursework is heavily weighted toward very narrow, specialized topics.
+This emphasis on core, loci-focused courses is different than other doctoral programs in systematics where coursework is heavily weighted toward very narrow, specialized topics.
 By featuring a more loci-focused curriculum, we aim to equip students to return to their home countries able to teach broadly and effectively in systematic theology.
-In summary, the systematic theology program will consist of 6 courses in systematic theology, including Theological Method: Approach to Systematic Theology, and 4 other or shared courses (HT/BS), and 2 external courses in systematic theology.
+In summary, the systematic theology program will consist of 4 mandatory courses, two external courses in systematic theology at the PhD level, and any 6 courses from the loci-focused offerings or other shared ST/HT courses in the PhD program at PRTS.